 The term flyting refers to a situation where two or more parties exchange insults (i.e. quarrel) using poems or some sort of poetry.

-In one account of the story (found in the poem Lokasenna), the trickster god Loki got into a heavy flyting with the gods in of hall of Ægir (a sea nymph/giantess).
+In one account of the story (found in the poem Lokasenna), the trickster god Loki got into a heavy flyting with the gods in the hall of Ægir (a sea nymph/giantess).
 Loki threw several insults at the gods, accusing them of being cowards and mocking their arrogance and perverse sexual habits.

 Following the gods praises on Fimageng and Eldir – associates of Ægir – Loki, full of envy, kills Fimafeng.
 Taken aback by Loki’s disrespect, the gods banish Loki out of the event and sends the Sly god running into the forests.

 Loki spars with Thor